The Elementary Doctor Watson!

-The Elementary Doctor Watson! is a studio album by the American country music artists Doc Watson and Merle Watson, released in 1972.
+Elementary Doctor Watson! is a studio album by the American country music artists Doc Watson and Merle Watson, released in 1972.

 It peaked at #44 on the Billboard 200 chart.

 History

 The Elementary Doctor Watson! is Watson's first album after leaving the Vanguard Records label for Poppy Records (Poppy Records' founder Kevin Eggers later started Tomato Records and published many of the Poppy Records catalogue as CDs).
 It was the first of three successive Watson albums to be produced by Jack Clement.
 The next two won Grammy awards.

 The cover art was created by one of Poppy Records' favoured artists, Milton Glaser, who also employed his font "Glaser Stencil" on the album's back cover.

 Doc dedicated the song "Treasures Untold" to his wife Rosa Lee.

 Sugar Hill records re-issued The Elementary Doctor Watson! on CD with four bonus tracks.

 Reception

 AllMusic's Jim Smith called the album "a great Sunday morning record, a genuine pleasure from start to finish."